 3. The Bank Will Be Careful To Justify Each Increase

 Some people have argued that FHR18 is just another board rate which the bank could raise easily.
 We think it takes on a slightly different nature than traditional board rate.
 First there is some impact on the bank’s costs of funds when it raises its deposit rates albeit this impact is quite insignificant and we have covered that in one of our first few articles on FHR.
 Second and more importantly, deposit rates are a lot more transparent than board rates (banks have many different board rates for different batches of mortgages signed and no one knows how much and how many times each one has gone up over time) and any slightest movements will be subject to massive scrutiny from the public and the ensuing repercussions– some existing customers may reprice or refinance out especially those without any lock-in.
 If you choose to work with us here at MortgageWise you can be assured that we will be tracking all these movements for you.

 In other words, banks will be careful to calibrate each increase in its deposit-based mortgage peg and to make sure Sibor must have first gone ahead a lot more.

-At MortgageWise, we seek to provide thought leadership in the area of mortgage planning in Singapore, taking deep dive into developments and news on mortgages & helping clients track interest rate movements.
+At MortgageWise.sg, we seek to provide thought leadership in the area of mortgage planning in Singapore, taking deep dive into developments and news on mortgages & helping clients track interest rate movements.
 We do not just go for one-time business with clients but rather choose to build long trusting relationships by giving truly independent advice to the extent of losing the deal.
-We strive to become the first-choice mortgage partner for homeowners in Singapore and the creditable distributor of mortgage products for Singapore banks and financial institutions.
+We strive to become the first-choice mortgage partner for homeowners in Singapore and the creditable distributor of home loan Singapore.